Wrong Knee Anesthetized for Surgery in Connecticut

-Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Nov 29, 2012 in Doctor Errors
+Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Nov 30, 2012 in Medical Malpractice

 Going to the hospital for surgery can be a very stressful situation for people.
 It is often the most important event on a person's mind and we would like to think the hospital staff is similarly focused on helping that person feel better.
 Even with the most routine procedure, we expect that a doctor and all the people involved in surgery will take appropriate care to stay informed and focused during even the most common surgical procedures.